 The researchers have shown that following an induced stroke in mice, support cells, so-called astrocytes, start to form nerve cells in the injured part of the brain.
 Using genetic methods to map the fate of the cells, the scientists could demonstrate that astrocytes in this area formed immature nerve cells, which then developed into mature nerve cells.

 ”This is the first time that astrocytes have been shown to have the capacity to start a process that leads to the generation of new nerve cells after a stroke”, says Zaal Kokaia, Professor of Experimental Medical Research at Lund University.

-The scientists could also identify the signalling mechanism that regulates the conversion of the astrocytes to nerve cells.
-In a healthy brain, this signalling mechanism is active and inhibits the conversion, and, consequently, the astrocytes do not generate nerve cells.
-Following a stroke, the signalling mechanism is suppressed and astrocytes can start the process of generating new cells.
+The scientists could also identify the signaling mechanism that regulates the conversion of the astrocytes to nerve cells.
+In a healthy brain, this signaling mechanism is active and inhibits the conversion, and, consequently, the astrocytes do not generate nerve cells.
+Following a stroke, the signaling mechanism is suppressed and astrocytes can start the process of generating new cells.

-”Interestingly, even when we blocked the signalling mechanism in mice not subjected to a stroke, the astrocytes formed new nerve cells”, says Zaal Kokaia.
+”Interestingly, even when we blocked the signaling mechanism in mice not subjected to a stroke, the astrocytes formed new nerve cells”, says Zaal Kokaia.

 “This indicates that it is not only a stroke that can activate the latent process in astrocytes.
 Therefore, the mechanism is a potentially useful target for the production of new nerve cells, when replacing dead cells following other brain diseases or damage.”

 The new nerve cells were found to form specialized contacts with other cells.
 It remains to be shown whether the nerve cells are functional and to what extent they contribute to the spontaneous recovery that is observed in a majority of experimental animals and patients after a stroke.